Bloody May Day (1977): Background

 In the Ottoman Empire, the first celebration of Labour Day was organized in Skopje in 1909.
 In Istanbul, Labour Day was first celebrated in 1912.
 No celebrations could be organized between 1928 and 1975.
-On 1 May 1976 the Confederation of Revolutionary Trade Unions of Turkey (DISK) organized a rally on Taksim Square with mass participation.
+On 1 May 1976 the Confederation of Revolutionary Trade Unions of Turkey (DISK) organized a rally at Taksim Square with mass participation.

 Rumours that Labour Day 1977 would involve clashes between different leftist parties were circulated by the Turkish press before the rally, once again organized by DISK.

 The event

 The number of participants in the Labour Day celebrations on Taksim Square in 1977 is usually estimated at 500,000.
 Many participants and in particular the Maoist bloc had not even entered the square when shots were heard.
 Most witnesses stated that they came from the building of the water supply company (Sular İdaresi) and the Sheraton Hotel (re-branded in 1996 as the Intercontinental Hotel and now known as the Marmara Hotel), the tallest building in Istanbul in 1977.
 Subsequently, the security forces entered with armoured vehicles making much noise with their sirens and explosives.
 They also hosed the crowd with pressurized water.
 People tried to escape through Kazancı Yokuşu, the nearest exit from the square, but a police vehicle blocked their escape route.
 Most casualties were caused by the panic that the police intervention created.